-Dr. Tim Swinson (Ph.D. in New Testament from Trinity Evangelical Divinity School) has been ordained for over 23 years, serving in pastoral ministry from 1989 to 2012.
+Dr. Swinson (Ph.D. in New Testament from Trinity Evangelical Divinity School) taught Greek II nad Greek Exegesis in 2016.
+He has been ordained for over 23 years, serving in pastoral ministry from 1989 to 2012.
 Beginning in 2010, he began teaching with Liberty University, and now serves as an Assistant Professor and Instructional Mentor with Liberty’s School of Divinity.
 Over the course of his teaching and pastoral ministry his studies have entailed chiefly biblical exegesis, with much of his work concerning the Pastoral Epistles.
 His dissertation was published by Wipf and Stock in 2014, under the title What is “Scripture”?: Paul’s Use of Graphe in the Letters to Timothy.
 Tim and Beth Ann have two children, Maia and Eric.